 Doctor of Social Work (D.S.W.)

-The Doctor of Social Work Program aims to create a collaborative learning community that fosters scholars who are 1) leaders in anti-oppressive social work in both agency and community contexts, 2) experts in translational and implementation science, and 3) world-class teachers and mentors.
+The online D.S.W. program gives current social workers the opportunity to further advance their skills with coursework of practice at the leadership or management level.
+Students will build a framework of leadership best practices, develop a deep understanding of research implementation, and take away critical learning theories to the social work classroom.
+The program aims to create a collaborative learning community that fosters scholars who are 1) leaders in anti-oppressive social work in both agency and community contexts, 2) experts in translational and implementation science, and 3) world-class teachers and mentors.
 An emphasis on Diversity, Equity and Inclusion provides context for the classes and serves as a central component of course content.
 The program is centered on developing leadership and administrative skills, while simultaneously preparing graduates capable of engaging with communities and translating the research base of the profession in order to help agencies to understand and implement the best practices found in the social work and social science literature.
-Finally, recognizing that many students pursuing a DSW wish to teach, a significant percentage of our courses are devoted to the theory and practice of teaching, enabling graduates to enter clinical faculty roles prepared to conduct their own classes, contribute to curricular development, and serve as skilled mentors and advisors to students.
+Recognizing many students pursuing a D.S.W. wish to teach, a significant percentage of courses are devoted to the theory and practice of teaching, enabling graduates to enter clinical faculty roles prepared to conduct their own classes, contribute to curricular development, and serve as skilled mentors and advisors to students.

 Program Highlights